Mass grave found in last Islamic State bastion: SDF

 Thousands of people of many nationalities have streamed out of the final shred of land in recent weeks, an exodus of both its supporters and victims, surpassing initial estimates and delaying an end to the battle.

+Those fleeing described a desperate situation for civilians, with widespread reports of civilians killed and injured, destruction of civilian infrastructure, and shortages of food, a U.N statement issued in Damascus said.

+The United Nations said more than 78 deaths had been reported, two-thirds of them children under one-year-old who lost their lives either en route or shortly after arriving at the SDF-run camp.

-Reporting by Ellen Francis; Writing by Stephen Kalin/Tom Perry; Editing by Peter Graff and Hugh Lawson
+Reporting by Ellen Francis; Additional reporting by Tom Miles in Geneva, Writing by Stephen Kalin/Tom Perry/Suleiman Khalidi; Editing by Peter Graff and Hugh Lawson